Thndr

 Thndr now

 Excellent entry; limited guidance after the first investment. iOS: 4.4/5 (6,000 ratings, Egypt App Store).
 Onboarding and first-investment experience are genuinely well-designed.
 Consistent feedback across app reviews points to a gap after that point: no goal-tracking, no proactive check-in, no clear next step.
 Thndr Bolt (live June 2026, 90% CSAT) improves support quality.
-Alpha v2 will address the deeper gap – pending robo-advisory licence.
+Alpha v2 is built to close the deeper gap – but only once its robo-advisory licence clears, since the licence is what lets it act on a portfolio rather than just suggest.

 3 ★

 The market baseline.
 A list of stocks, a buy button, a portfolio total.
 No memory, no context, no advice.
-What every competitor offers.
-Thndr has cleared this bar by a meaningful margin.
+Every brokerage clears this bar – Thndr clears it by a wide margin.

 1 ★